rahil627/my-programming-stuff/langs/programming-languages.md

   - admittedly, it is a hurdle of complexity to learn compared to C# or haxe
   - gets a lot of inspiration, in a good way, from Smalltalk (everthing is an object) and Lisp (metaprogramming)

-**C** (or Zig), manual memory management, although with newer C replacements (Zig, Odin, etc.) and innovative Rust, it's best to stick to C as it is *the language* of nearly everything, including consoles, mobile devices, and embedded devices, one cannot keep running away from it ;) anyway, it's nowhere near as bad as C++!
+**C** (or Zig), manual memory management, although with newer C replacements (Zig, Odin, etc.) and Rust, it's best to stick to C as it is *the language* of nearly everything, including consoles, mobile devices, and embedded devices, one cannot keep running away from it ;) anyway, it's nowhere near as bad as C++!

-x/Wren (or Squirrel) for object-oriented embedded scripting and particularly game scripting, a better suited alt to Lua, but unlike Lua, it doesn't have a standard library

-x/Lua for general-purpose embedded scripting (embedding into C), for it's unprecendted speed (...how many years now?), and it's simple std library, just tough to beat in many performant embedding scripting cases

-x/shell languages (bash, zsh, fish, etc.) for shell scripting, these languages *suck*, feel old--no, *are* old, full of '$'s, so, only use them if you need a basic batch file (run a bunch of commands), or for shell piping (but maybe Ruby can do this well too?..)

 **Ruby** , much more fun and magnitudes more expressive and powerful than Python, and it contains my favorite syntax(!), its the closest i'll ever get to a functional language; includes mRuby: a minimal implementation for embedded devices(!), *clean*-design-oriented cult commmunity, meta-programming abound (DSLs, etc.) making it a good step toward the god-like languages